rcswift/hanabi-duck/README.md

 ### API

+Any bot you write should extend `BaseBot`.
+The game will call its `play` function, and you should return either a `Clue`, `Discard` or `Play` object.

+The signatures for these classes are at the top of `hanabi.py`

 ### Included Bots

-Scores are average of seeds 0-99 and range from 0 to 25.
+Scores are average of seeds 0-99 and are out of 25.

-- DumbBot (0.85): Always plays the first card.
+- DumbBot (1.56): Always plays the first card.
+- BasicCheatingBot (23.17): Look at its own cards.
+Play any playable cards.
+Clue unnecessarily.
+Discard the last card